samuelpgroth/vines/README.md

 * Acoustic scattering by simple shapes (2D) and (3D)
 * High-intensity focused ultrasound in the body

+## Dependencies
+These Python libraries are required to run VINES:
+* numba
+* pyfftw
+* numpy
+* pickle-mixin
+* matplotlib

 ## To do list
 * Complete transducer_nonlinear_scatter.py
 * Include second operator to account for smooth density contrast using